apeontherun/Module_14_Challenge/README.md

 ## Conclusion

-In the challenge we were given the opportunity to train a bot through machine learning method.
-The initial strategy returns graph displayed poor performing returns.
-However, when we were able to introduce the trading algorithm and then eventually tune the parameters, the returns improved significantly.
-Bots can be a valuable tool once the trading algorithm trained and finely tuned.
+In this challenge we were given the opportunity to train a bot through the machine learning method.
+The initial strategic returns graph displayed a poor performing result.
+However, when we were able to introduce the trading algorithm and then tune the parameters, the returns improved significantly.
+In conclusion, bots can be a valuable tool once the model trained,tested, and finely tuned.

 ![Challenge_14_Strategy_Returns](https://github.com/apeontherun/Module_14_Challenge/assets/28538519/6e230ae5-edae-4ad6-8910-564e81104129)